OpjeTrinity/Codestamp/INITIAL VERSION/ReadMe.txt

 4.Thats all! you can find the converted text files in under a single folder where you can view and edit as per your needs.

-Ideaation By : Paul Babu
+Ideation By : Paul Babu
 Script By :Vivek Rajeev